JGripton/todo/README.md

    ![image](https://user-images.githubusercontent.com/102507947/220314712-497b9dbe-8b04-4f8f-98fb-bccb67593170.png)
    ![image](https://user-images.githubusercontent.com/102507947/220314763-1a570c04-fee2-45fe-b0f1-ddd6bb92c9b3.png)

    Once the instance is created, add the host and password to the .env file

-   # Deploying to Google Cloud
+   # Creating App Engine Instance

    The following steps should be done for both the backend and the frontend